CRCI Project Overview

 Problem

-Because of a general lack of resources on how to research DeFi, and the absence of oversight and regulation in the DeFi ecosystem, retail investors are particularly susceptible.
-As a result, bad actors and product failures are not held to a fiduciary standard.
+Because of a general lack of resources on how to research DeFi, and the absence of oversight, standards and regulation, retail investors are particularly exposed to a variety of risks.

 Solution